praveek/launch.en/help/extension-reference/core-extension/overview.md

 });
 ```

-When creating an HTML custom code action, a function named onCustomCodeSuccess will be automatically available to use within your custom code.
-You may call this function to indicate that your custom code has completed and that Launch may move on to executing subsequent actions.
-On the other hand, if your custom code failed in some way, you may call onCustomCodeFailure.
-That will inform Launch to not execute the ubsequent actions.
+When creating an HTML custom code action, a function named `onCustomCodeSuccess` is available to use within your custom code.
+Call this function to indicate that your custom code has completed and that [!DNL Launch] can execute subsequent actions.
+On the other hand, if your custom code failed in some way, you can call `onCustomCodeFailure`.
+That informs [!DNL Launch] not to execute the subsequent actions.

 **Example:**